wykstc/PSR/README.md

 ## Dataset
 Chalearn first impressions dataset can be found in [First impressions](https://chalearnlap.cvc.uab.cat/dataset/24/description/).

-ELEA dataset can be found on this official website and you need to apply it [ELEA](https://www.idiap.ch/en/dataset/elea).
+ELEA dataset can be found on this official website [ELEA](https://www.idiap.ch/en/dataset/elea) and you need to apply it.

 ## Usage